 - The pavilion measures about 457 square metres (1500 square feet) and houses lockers, seating, a drinking fountain, public washrooms and storage for the ice resurfacing machine.

 - The mechanical room and controls for the skating rink/wading pool are located in the basement of the building.

 - Use benches, bistro tables and chairs to sit and watch the action, take a break or gather with friends.

 - Nine curved stone benches are nestled among native plants and trees throughout the square.

-- In recognition of the Nicholas Lambden Children’s foundation’s contribution to the skating rink/water feature, the dedication “for the children of Guelph” is etched into the large, curved stone bench in the south end of the square.
+- In recognition of the Nicholas Lambden Children’s foundation’s contribution to the skating rink/wading pool, the dedication “for the children of Guelph” is etched into the large, curved stone bench in the south end of the square.